top of page

 If you’ve found yourself reading this, I want you to know one thing right away: you are not alone, and you are not forgotten.

 Maybe you’ve survived abuse, abandonment, betrayal, or deep loss.
-Maybe you've carried your trauma into church pews and prayer meetings, waiting for someone to see past your smile and hear the silent scream inside.
-If that’s you, I want to speak directly to your heart today.
+Perhaps you have carried your trauma into church pews and prayer meetings, waiting for someone to see past your smile and hear the silent scream inside.
+If that resonates with you, I want to speak directly to your heart today.

 There is hope.
 There is healing.
 And it is absolutely worth fighting for.